 Transcript – Interview with Kim Walsh-Phillips

 Paula Williams: Kim, I’m just really excited that you’re spending some time with us today.
-I know we have a really nichy audience, which is the aviation professionals sales and marketing professionals, and we love your book.
+I know we have a really nichy audience, which is the aviation professionals sales and marketing professionals, and we love your book about social media marketing strategy.

 We’ve been reading it in our book club.